 {\bf Explanation of Isomorphism and Reversion Symmetry}: When the first row is $\{1, 2, 3\}$ and the second row contain $\{1, 2, 3\}$, there are $6$ permutations, including

-It can be verified that $E_3$ can be convert to $E_2$ by swapping vertices $1$ and $3$; $E_6$ can be convert to $E_2$ by swapping vertices $1$ and $2$. $E_5$ can be convert to $E_4$ by swapping its two rows.
-As a result, there are $3$ distinct graph.
+It can be verified that $E_3$ can be converted to $E_2$ by swapping vertices $1$ and $3$; $E_6$ can be converted to $E_2$ by swapping vertices $1$ and $2$. $E_5$ can be converted to $E_4$ by swapping its two rows.
+As a result, there are $3$ distinct graphs.
 The distinct graphs with isomorphism and edge-reversion symmetry are $E_1$, $E_2 \cong E_3 \cong E_6$, and $E_4 \cong E_5$.